JOURNEY TO THE MIDNIGHT SUN

 “We could set snares for hares.”

 John did not have to say more.
-Everyone knew the fisher cat's reputation.
-Notorious cousins of the wolverines.
-Not a threat to humans but terror of all small forest animals.
+Everyone knew the fisher cat’s reputation.
+Notorious cousins of the wolverines, they were not a threat to humans but a terror to all small forest animals.

-So it was that the family struck camp.
-Crowded by the forest, they scarcely had space to pitch their tent.
-The day soon faded, leaving their campfire to illuminate only the nearest branches like a candle’s flame in a starless pitch.
+So it was that the family struck camp (they had to clear a space due to the crowded nature of the forest).
+The day soon faded, leaving their campfire to illuminate only the surrounding branches like a candle’s flame in a starless pitch.

 The surrounding wood came to life with the voices of night.
 It happened abruptly, the otherworldly scream of a fisher cat.
 Like the cry of a banshee, that ancient spirit of Gaelic folklore whose wail warns a family that one of them would soon perish.
-Then again, perhaps it was only the fisher’s ancient enemy the red fox, also known to scream like a woman being murdered in the night.
-Whatever the case, the hair-raising ruckus prompted a few barks from Weya.
-Not dog barks but those half barks particular to wolves, used to warn intruders away.
+Then again, perhaps it was only the fisher cat’s ancient enemy the red fox, also known to scream like a woman being murdered in the night.
+Whatever it was, the hair-raising ruckus prompted a few barks from Weya.
+Not dog barks, but those half-barks particular to wolves, used to warn intruders away.
 This was followed by the hoots of an owl, after which all fell quiet, leaving one to wonder what had been said.

 Your support is greatly appreciated!